 Wondering how to carve a spear?
-Carving a spear is a lot easier than it sounds, and it doesn’t require a lot of fancy equipment.
-The most important thing to remember is that sharp tools are important – and you’ll need a few of them since you’ll likely break a couple while learning this skill.
+Carving a spear is much easier than it sounds and does not require fancy equipment.
+The most important thing is that you need sharp tools – you’ll need some of those because you’ll probably break a few while learning this skill.

-So, before you get started with the rest of the project below, you should find a way to make your own spear point.
-You can do this by grinding a chisel to make a sharp point or even using a rock or broken glass.
+So before you start the rest of the project below, find a way to make your own spearhead.
+You can do this by sharpening a chisel to make a sharp point or by using a stone or broken glass.

 1) A Carving Knife or Spear Tip

 2) A Belt sander

 6) Water-based paint in a color of your choice.
 For this example, you will use brown.
 You can use any color you like, but be aware that different colors absorb light differently – so what looks white in a bright room may not appear well when you go outside under natural lighting.